dhellmann/ansible-znc-on-znc/README.md

     The unique name of the network.
 For example, "freenode".

+  * ident

+    The confirmed identity on the IRC service.
+Frequently this is the same as the nick, but multiple nicks can be associated with a single identity.
+(Changed from the single value "znc_ident" as part of 2.x.)

   * server_name

     The hostname or IP of the IRC server.
 For example,